 For when you need a historical fiction full of action and espionage, check this one out.
 Mara is a slave, though no ordinary one, who can read and write.
 She is living in ancient Egypt under the rule of Queen Hatshepsut and finds herself in the role of a spy to barter for her freedom from slavery.
 This is a complicated weaving tale of lies, deceit, and characters that leap to life.

 This one was on many public school dockets for recommended reading, though it has been replaced in many locales with newer recommended reads.
-A classic that helps readers understand the childlike innocence of a little girl living in the south when African Americans had no rights.
 The main character’s father, a lawyer, gets the case of a lifetime that threatens to tear apart the town at its seams.
 This is a book that you can come back to again, and again.

 The Giver became popular with the release of a movie based on the book.
 As far as popular fiction this one is very tame and appropriate for the Christian reader.
 A dystopian style novel, this book offers a glimpse into a strange world void of color, emotion, and feeling.
 The main character struggles with this reality when he is chosen for his life’s work of receiving memories of the past.